Charging of capacitors with double switch. The principle of operation of auto-zero and chopper-stabilized DC amplifiers: Tasks S. Getting to know the voltage source

 \begin{enumerate}

-\item Plug the conductors in the multimeter.
-Turn it on as a voltmeter and measure the voltage of each of the three batteries FIG.~\ref{elementi}.
-Switch the both ends of the battery and see that the voltmeter gives a voltage with an opposite sign.
-Write down the both readings and check if their modules match, without taking into account the sign.
-If there is a slight difference, write it down.
+\item Switch the multimeter as a voltmeter.
+Plug the test probes in the multimeter.
+Measure and write down the voltage of all 4 given 1.5~V type AA batteries.
+Use the maximal accuracy range of the voltmeter.

-\item Connect two batteries with each other when the plus of the first is connected with the minus of the other, this is a series of connections, FIG.~\ref{battery_plus_minus}.
+\item Connect two batteries with each other when the plus of the first is connected with the minus of the other, this is a series of consecutive connections, see~\Fref{battery_plus_minus}.
 Measure the voltage and compare it with the sum of the voltages of the two batteries.
-Now connect the both pluses of the batteries and measure the voltage between the two minuses FIG.~\ref{battery_plus_plus}.
+Now connect the both pluses of the batteries and measure the voltage between the two minuses, see \Fref{battery_plus_plus}.
 What is the difference between the calculated and the measured values?

-\item Repeat these experiments by using the bigger of the two capacitors of 4700 $\mu\mathrm{F}$, as it is written on the side of the cylinder.
-On the capacitors there are written signs minus ``$-$''.
-This minus should be connected to the minus ``$-$'' of the battery.
-Connect the other end of the capacitor to the ``$+$'' of the battery and wait for approximately 10 sec.
-Now take the voltmeter and measure the voltage of the capacitor.
-Write the measurement down and compare it with the voltage of the battery.
-If these voltages are close to each other, we say, that the capacitor is charged.
+\item Put a single battery in the 2-battery holder and use crocodile-clips cable to short-circuit the remaining empty place for the missing battery, see \Fref{2-AA}, and write down the voltage $\epsilon$, it should be slightly above 1.5~V.

-\item Now connect the conductors, which go out of the capacitor, to each other.
-This is called a short-circuit.
-You may also use a copper conductor.
-Keep the capacitor connected on short-circuit for more than 10 sec.
-Now measure the voltage of the capacitor with the voltmeter and write down the result.
-It is said that such a capacitor is diluted.
+\item Analogously, put three batteries in the 4-battery holder and using a crocodile-clips cable to short-circuit the empty place for the missing battery measure the voltage $\mathcal E$, see \Fref{4-AA}; it should be slightly above 4.5~V. Now you have voltage sources for the electric scheme (circuit).

-\item Charge the capacitor with the battery of 4.5~V. Don't forget to connect the ``$-$'' with the minus and the ``$+$'' with the plus; wait again for 10 sec.
-Prepare to write down the readings of the voltmeter every minute.
-Prepare at least 11 records in the Table~\ref{example_table_C_discharge}.
-During the next 10 minutes, measure the voltage of the capacitor as a function of the time.
-Record the readings of the voltmeter every minute or even every 10 seconds, if you can.
+\item Use the 1.5~V voltage source, crocodile cable and charge 470~$\mu\mathrm{F}$ capacitor.
+Minus probe of the battery must be connected to the minus lead of the capacitor.
+Minus lead (pin) of the electrolytic capacitor is marked by a series of ``$-$'' signs on the capacitor and it is shorter than the ``$+$'' lead (pin).
+For the light emitting diodes (LED) is used the same convention.
+Use the voltmeter to check whether the battery is properly connected to the capacitor.
+Now the capacitor is charged.